It's About Time Astronauts Got Healthcare For Life

 But they need more then what Congressmen and their families get need.
 As in the tests and other conditions.
 The VA does deal with stuff that astronauts may need vs someone with a deskjob.

-Universal healthcare would fix this (Score:1)
+Universal healthcare would fix this (Score:2, Insightful)

 This is just a small example of how the US healthcare system is a failure.